djimenezsanchez/NaroNet/README.md

 ## Preprocessing
-The first step of our method is to
+The firt step is to preprocess the image dataset and convert the raw image data to .npy files.
+To this end, the 'NaroNet.preprocess_images' function inputs image data, and, if requested, performs z-score normalization. converts it to

 ```bash
 DATASET_DATA_DIR/